Skip to main content

 Gamma tells us how Delta will change, but Gamma itself is not static. it increases and decreases based on price movement:

 Speed measures the pace of this increase or decrease.
-For risk managers, Speed is the early warning signal that tells them their Gamma hedge (Gamma-Neutral position) might become ineffective very quickly if the market moves.
+For risk managers, Speed is the early warning signal that tells them their Gamma-neutral position—monitored via the Ultimate Options Dashboard—might become ineffective very quickly if the market moves.

 Visual analysis of Options Speed and its impact on the Gamma curve.